camunda/camunda-docs/versioned_docs/version-8.5/components/connectors/protocol/soap.md

 }
 ```

-Please, pay attention, that here we introduced a new `ns:` prefix.
-Prefix, can be any arbitrary string, that is not defined as namespace.
+Please note that here we introduced a new `ns:` prefix.
+The prefix can be any arbitrary string that is not defined as a namespace.

 Now, you'll need to associate a namespace.
 You can do it by setting the following value at the **Namespaces** field.
 For the given example, it should be set as: